- Practice Areas

 At DiMarco | Araujo | Montevideo, we can help answer questions you may have regarding the claims process.
 If you decide to submit the process, our clergy abuse attorneys can help you file a comprehensive claim to ensure you receive compensation.

 Although the Independent Compensation Program is still in its early phases, it is best to consult an experienced priest abuse lawyer in Los Angeles to ensure you are ready to submit a claim.
-Contact our Catholic abuse attorneys today to schedule a free, 100% confidential consultation regarding your case.
-We want to help you fight for the compensation you deserve.
+Contact our Catholic abuse attorneys today at (714) 783-2205 to schedule a free, 100% confidential consultation regarding your case.
+Our personal injury attorneys want to help you fight for the compensation you deserve.